-50. Action on approach 4 could begin quickly, as many possible actions are a continuation or expansion of existing Convention efforts.
+47. Action on approach 4 could begin quickly, as many possible actions are a continuation or expansion of existing Convention efforts.
 Moreover, there is no need to wait for other approaches – and potentially lengthy and complex negotiations – to be implemented before taking action.
 Additionally, this approach could be both a short-term action, as well as a sustained, long-term investment in the Convention’s priorities.
 The approach’s flexibility would be an advantage, as prioritization of and adjustments to capacity-building, outreach and other cooperation could occur often, such as each time the Executive Body reviews and adopts a two-year workplan or when new priorities emerge.
 While additional capacity-building, outreach and cooperation with other entities and forums would require significant effort on the part of the secretariat, task forces, the Chair of the Executive Body and Convention Parties, the overall level of effort would be low compared to that required for approaches 2 and 3, as approach 4 would not require negotiations.
 For the same reasons, approach 4 has the advantage of being less complex than other actions.

-51. The approach also has significant potential to encourage implementation and to build political will, which might be beneficial to encourage ratification.
+48. The approach also has significant potential to encourage implementation and to build political will, which might be beneficial to encourage ratification.
 Capacity-building efforts directly linked to the Convention priorities and future actions, responsive to non-Party needs, and implemented with a long-term strategic approach could lessen barriers to implementation and ratification.
-Another benefit of this approach is it would be unlikely to make the playing field less level than it currently is for Parties and non-Parties, and in fact has significant potential to build capacity and raise the level of technical expertise of non-Parties.
+Another benefit of this approach is it would be unlikely to make the playing field less level than it currently is for Parties and non-Parties to the Protocol, and in fact has significant potential to build capacity and raise the level of technical expertise of non-Parties.
 This approach could be one way for the Convention to invest in overcoming differences between Parties and non-Parties.

-52. Awareness-raising, including with the general public and with key political officials, in a strategic fashion could also help to galvanize the necessary political will for non-Parties to sustain actions to improve air quality management and move towards ratification.
+49. Awareness-raising, including with the general public and with key political officials, in a strategic fashion could also help to galvanize the necessary political will for non-Parties to sustain actions to improve air quality management and move towards ratification.
 Cooperation with other international forums could also be valuable in furthering build political will among non-Parties, and importantly, encouraging global action on air pollution outside of the ECE region that could benefit air quality in the region.
 Cooperation outside of the ECE region could raise the ambition of this approach significantly.

-53. The disadvantages of this approach include the fact that the approach by itself would likely not be sufficient to respond to the conclusions of the Gothenburg Protocol review, and other action would be needed to address challenges such as global reductions in CH4 to reduce ground-level ozone in the ECE region, or the need to update technical annexes.
+50. The disadvantages of this approach include the fact that the approach by itself would not be sufficient to respond to the conclusions of the Gothenburg Protocol review, and other action would be needed to address challenges such as global reductions in CH4 to reduce ground-level ozone in the ECE region, or the need to update technical annexes.

-54. Capacity-building and increased cooperation are very resource intensive and progress is slow.
+51. Capacity-building and increased cooperation are very resource intensive and progress is slow.
 The effectiveness of these actions remains difficult to assess.
 Much depends on stable and adequate employment of air quality experts within the Party concerned and on the availability of technical and financial resources to continue the process in a sustainable manner.

-55. Another key disadvantage of this approach is that Convention resources are limited; thus, effective implementation of expanded capacity-building, outreach and cooperation efforts would likely require discussion on how to most effectively use limited resources and might likely require additional financial and/or human resources from current Parties, the secretariat and other partners.
+52. Another key disadvantage of this approach is that Convention resources are limited; thus, effective implementation of expanded capacity-building, outreach and cooperation efforts would require discussion on how to most effectively use limited resources and might likely require additional financial and/or human resources from current Parties to the Protocol, the secretariat and other partners.
 If no, or only limited, additional resources were available, capacity-building, outreach and other cooperation might only be increased at the expense of other tasks carried out within the framework of the Convention.